drieswijns/ahorn/README.md

 A game is described by states and actions.
 To describe a new game, subclass ahorn.GameBase.State and ahorn.GameBase.Action.
-Take a look at the example game ahorn.TicTacToe.
+Take a look at the example: ahorn.TicTacToe.

 Adding new AI
 =============

 Ahorn comes with a generic AI based on the Monte Carlo Tree Search algorithm: ahorn.Actors.MCTSPlayer.
-To exeriment with new AI, subclass ahorn.GameBase.Player, Take a look at the example AI ahorn.Actors.RandomPlayer.
+To create a new AI, subclass ahorn.GameBase.Player.
+Take a look at the
+example: ahorn.Actors.RandomPlayer.